-- Haiyore!
-Nyarko-san has this in the flash anime Remember My Love(craft-sensei), with Nyarko's cousin Nyarue.
+- Nyaruko: Crawling with Love! has this in the flash anime Remember My Love(craft-sensei), with Nyarko's cousin Nyarue.
 Tends to happen when embarrassed.
 And considering them...
 That's a problem.
 (Though it's censored to protect audience sanity.)

-- The entire race of Poppupians are an inversion to this trope.
+- Fantastic Four: The entire race of Poppupians is an inversion to this trope.
 They exist naturally in a state where they have no solid identity and switch fluidly and easily from shape to shape.
 Their natural state is to identify more or less as each other, so they don't really have a base identity to lose or worry about getting back.

-- Delirium, the personification of madness in The Sandman, sometimes transforms involuntarily into multicoloured butterflies or fish.
+- Delirium, the personification of madness in The Sandman (1989), sometimes transforms involuntarily into multicolored butterflies or fish.

-- Chameleon (of the Spider-Man rogues gallery) has ended up like this at least once.
+- Spider-Man's foe the Chameleon has ended up like this at least once.
 He realized that he didn't have an independent identity anymore — just a big collection of faces stolen from his enemies.
-So he ends up in an asylum, switching continuously from one identity to the next, desperately searching for a face to call his own...
+So, he ends up in an asylum, switching continuously from one identity to the next, desperately searching for a face to call his own...

-- Mister Nobody, from the Wild Card series, was trapped in the form of King Kong for nearly thirty years before someone realized that, since apes are immune to the wild card virus, the Giant Ape had to be an actual person inside that form.
-He was rescued by the telepathic Doctor Tachyon, and has since got his life together for the most part.
+- Mister Nobody from Wild Cards was trapped in the form of King Kong for nearly thirty years before someone realized that, since apes are immune to the wild card virus, the Giant Ape had to be an actual person inside that form.
+He was rescued by the telepathic Doctor Tachyon and has since got his life together for the most part.

-- In Animorphs #35, Marco can't deal with the stress of his father marrying his math teacher so he starts to morph Mix and Match.
+- In Animorphs #35, Marco can't deal with the stress of his father marrying his math teacher (because he doesn't realize that Marco's mom isn't really dead), so he starts to morph Mix and Match.
 A similar plot occurs with Rachel in #12 (with Involuntary Shapeshifting), although this is due to an allergic reaction.

 - An early example happens in Harlan Ellison's short story, "All the Sounds of Fear", in which Stanislaviskian actor Richard Becker, famous for becoming his roles and avoiding the limelight personally, goes insane and starts to become each of his roles again, going backward.
 At one point, when he switches from one role to another, we're told that his face seems to almost physically shift.
 And at the end after he's been his first role again, we get our last glimpse of him in a cell at the asylum, screaming "Give me some light!" over and over again, his face an eyeless blank.